Bert Piggott

 Bert Cody Piggott Sr. (Pronounced: PIG-et) (March 5, 1920 – January 10, 1999) was an American football player and coach.
 He played college football at the University of Illinois, where he was a member of that school's victorious 1947 Rose Bowl team, going on to play one year as a halfback for the Los Angeles Dons of the All-America Football Conference (AAFC).

 Piggott later served as the head football coach at North Carolina A&T University from 1957 to 1967, before being made athletic director and head of the school's physical education department.

 Biography

-Early years
+Early life

 Bert Piggott was born March 5, 1920, in Norge, Virginia, an unincorporated community in James City County near Williamsburg.
 His mother, Victoria Piggott, died when Bert was five and his father Arthur, unable to raise Bert and his siblings, sent them to live with relatives.
 Bert was sent to live with an aunt in Hinsdale, Illinois, a suburb of Chicago.
 It was there he spent his formative years, attending Hinsdale Township High School.

 Gifted athletically, as a high schooler Piggott was a star in four sports — football, baseball, boxing, and tennis.

 He would win the Illinois state high school boxing championship in the heavyweight division.
 He graduated from Hinsdale High in June 1939.